 We are creatures of habit.
 Doing something different requires effort.
-So it easier for us to postpone or reject innovations that require us to act/behave differently.We're creatures of habit.
+So it easier for us to postpone or reject innovations that need us to act/behave differently.We're creatures of habit.
 Does your innovation require us to do something different to now?
-Then you have some inertia to overcome, even if your innovation has great relative advantage.
+Then you have some inertia to overcome, even if your innovation has a tremendous relative advantage.
 Tweet this resistance

 Not to be confused with social risk.
 This is to do with the perceptions and associations in the consumers’ minds about various things associated with the innovation.
-Such as the manufacturer that produced it (brand stretch), the country of production (perceptions of quality etc).Race to the south pole using dogs?!
+Such as the manufacturer that produced it (brand stretch), the country of production (perceptions of quality, etc.).Race to the south pole using dogs?!
 It's not the done thing, old chap.
 We all have perceived images of brands, countries etc. Are you bringing an innovation to market that challenges those perceptions?
-Then you have to overcome… Tweet this resistance
+Then you have to overcome innovation… Tweet this resistance

-There’s a long history of case studies on how perceived image impacts innovation (new products).
+There’s a long history of case studies on how the perceived image impacts innovation (new products).
 From how Honda entered the US market.
-Through to concepts of Reverse Innovation shown in Govindarajan & Trimble’s book of the same name.
+Through to approach of Reverse Innovation shown in Govindarajan & Trimble’s book of the same name.

-So, now we’ve seen a hierarchy of resistance as well as what could leads to such resistance.
-Next we’ll look at how these two things interact.
+So, now we’ve seen a hierarchy of resistance as well as what could lead to such resistance.
+Next, we’ll look at how these two things interact.

 Mapping antecedents to the hierarchy

-As you might suspect, not all antecedents to innovation resistance lead to all types of resistance in the hierarchy.
-Kleijnan et al’s work provides a mapping based on interviews they made.
-This is recreated in Figure 7.
+As you might suspect, not all factors of innovation resistance lead to all types of resistance.
+Kleijnan et al.’s article provides a mapping based on the interviews they made.
+You can see this in Figure 6.

-Figure 6 is not the definitive answer.
+It is not a definitive answer.
 But it gives a framework on which to have a useful discussion.
-In use, I would look at all 7 antecedents and see how to minimise.
-To make it a little simpler to walk through, we’ll take each type of resistance at a time, starting with postponement.
+In use, I would look at all seven antecedents and see how to minimise.
+To make it simpler to walkthrough we’ll take each type of resistance at a time, starting with postponement.

 Why an adopter might postpone

 If you think the innovation will be cheaper next year then why buy straight away.
-Or there might be competing innovations.
-Then you might find consumers postponing until a winner emerges.
-They will not want to invest in a dead-end technology.
+Or there might be competing innovations, and so many consumers postpone until a winner emerges.
+Few people, except perhaps innovators/early adopters, have the will to invest in a dead-end technology.

 We’ve already discussed electric cars in this article.
-And they are a good example of postponing due to usage patterns.
-Until we have a charging infrastructure as good as the one currently for fossil fuels, then we will postpone adopting.
-Except for all but those that make short journeys.
+And they are an excellent example of postponing due to usage patterns.
+Until we have a charging infrastructure as good as the one currently for fossil fuels, then we will postpone adopting except for all but those that make short journeys.

 Why an adopter might reject

-We find more antecedents involved in the rejection of an innovation.
-There are economic, functional and social risks.
+We find more reasons involved in the rejection of an innovation.
+There are generally economical, functional and social risks.
 As well as tradition & norms and usage patterns.

-Google glass is a good example of social risk leading to rejection (and perhaps the odd case of opposition).
-I found Kernaghan “Google Glass: An Evaluation of Social Acceptance” a really interesting read around both the social acceptance of Google Glass, and what social acceptance means.
+Google Glass is a good example of social risk leading to rejection (and perhaps the odd case of opposition).
+I found Kernaghan “Google Glass: An Evaluation of Social Acceptance” a fascinating read around both the social acceptance of Google Glass and what social acceptance means.

 Why they might Oppose

 Overcoming these three forms of resistance is an article on its own!
-But before we finish this article, let’s take a very simple example that is widespread in the marketing world.
+But before we finish this article, let’s take a straightforward example that is widespread in the marketing world.

 Don’t forget the egg

-This is a fun urban legend of innovation resistance and over coming it.
+Now we will finish with a fun urban legend of innovation resistance and overcoming it.
 But it makes a nice point to keep in mind.

-Back in the 1950’s the Betty Crocker company launched instant cake mix.
-All the housewife had to do was to mix in water, stick the result into the oven, and wait for a splendid cake to come out.
+Back in the 1950’s the Betty Crocker company launched an instant cake mix.
+All the housewife needed to do was mix in water and stick the result into the oven.
+And then wait for a splendid cake to come out.
 The legend has it that sales were disappointing.

-To fix, the company considered altering advertising etc. This is still thinking in the mindset that the innovation is great and only needs people to understand and see that for them to adopt.
+To fix, the company considered altering advertising etc. What to note here is the mindset that the innovation is great and only needs people to understand and see that for them to adopt.

-Luckily, the company also brought in a renown psychologist Ernest Dichter to look at the problem.
-He made the observation that housewives were feeling guilty about using the product (remember, it was the 1960’s).
-Housewives could not get emotionally involved with such an easy product.
+Luckily, so the story goes, the company brought in a renown psychologist Ernest Dichter to look at the problem.
+He observed that housewives were feeling guilty about using the product (remember, it was the ’60s).
+Housewives could not get emotionally involved with such an easy to use product.
 It felt like they were cheating their guests.

-What Ernest counter intuitively proposed was to make the product harder to use.
+And so Ernest counter-intuitively proposed to make the product harder to use.
 To leave something for the housewife to do.
-For example, take away the powdered egg in the mix.
-And to propose the housewife added the eggs herself.
+For example, take away the powdered egg in the mix and require the housewife add eggs herself.
 Now she is more emotionally involved in making the product.

-Innovation resistance is a key aspect to address to reduce the innovation performane problem.
+Innovation resistance is a crucial aspect to address to reduce the innovation performance problem.
 We can no longer rely on assuming that because innovation has a relative advantage that it will be accepted by users.
 Nor that we just have to address innovation diffusion and adoption.

 This resistance arises because innovation means change.
 And we know from change management theory that change is difficult.
 It comes in three forms that are in a hierarchy: postponement, rejection and opposition.
-And is driven by risks (physical, economic, functional and social) and challenges to beliefs (traditions & norms, usage patterns, and/or perceived image).
+And they are driven by risks (physical, economic, functional and social) and challenges to beliefs (traditions & norms, usage patterns, or perceived image).